• Skip to primary navigation

 How to Make Dehydrated Pumpkin Dog Treats

-1. Cut the whole pumpkin in half and remove the pumpkin seeds.
+1. Cut the pumpkin down the center from the stem to the bottom and remove the seeds.

-2. Cut the halves into slices, from ¼ to ½-inch thick.
-Thicker slices will take longer to dehydrate and be more like dehydrated pumpkin dog chews.
-Thinner slices will be crispier.
+2. Lay the halves flat side down and slice them into ¼ to ½-inch thick slices across the pumpkin.
+Thicker slices will take longer to dry and may turn out more like pumpkin dog chews.
+Thinner slices will become crispier.

-2. Place the slices on a wire rack over a baking sheet.
+1. Place the pumpkin slices on a wire rack set over a baking sheet so air can circulate around them.

 Homemade dehydrated pumpkin for dogs in a mason jar.